cdrummey216/whoami/artofliving.md

 **Why am I here (on the Lonely Isle)?**

-* I am equipped with the judgement that 'Life is good', the knowledge that I will die, and the observation that I are alive.
+* I am equipped with the judgement that 'Life is good', the knowledge that I will die, and the observation that I am alive.
 * While the *judgement* that 'Life is good' does not provide full assurance, the fact remains that I *will* continue to live on with or without assurance.
-* the simplest explanation for "Why am I here?"  is that 'I have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).
+* The simplest explanation for "Why am I here?"  is that 'I have life' and 'Life is good' because life (all life) exists for itself (for *good*), by itself (for *good*).

 **Why is it good?**
 * Because the existence of life means that 'this' is not empty. //each life ultimately 'something from nothing.' simplification for universal causation